Ashton, South Australia: Eastern Rangers Football Club

-The Eastern Rangers Football Club was formed when the Lenswood Rangers Football Club, and Ashton Football Club merged to form one club.
-Known as the saints, the Football club competed in the Hills Football League until the club merged with the neighboring Uraidla Football Club to form the Uraidla Districts Football Club.
-The Eastern Rangers club tasted A Grade premiership success in just one season in 1987 in the Hills Football League's First Division.
-After tasting Premiership success the club struggled in the leagues first division and therefore moved to the HFL's second division.
-The club then made one last shot at glory making the second division's grand final in 1995 but lost the game.
+The Eastern Rangers Football Club was formed when the Lenswood Rangers Football Club and Ashton Football Club merged.
+Known as the "Saints", the club competed in the Hills Football League until the club merged with the neighboring Uraidla Football Club to form the Uraidla Districts Football Club.
+The Eastern Rangers club had A Grade premiership success in just one season in 1987 in the Hills Football League's First Division.
+The club then struggled in the leagues first division and moved to the HFL's second division.
+It reached the second division's grand final in 1995 but lost the game.
 After talks with the Uraidla football club the club decided to merge creating the Uraidla Districts football club.
-The new club recently tasted A grade premiership success in 2005 and were the front runners in the 2006 and 2007 season but lost the grand final to the Mount Lofty District Football Club.
+The new club had A grade premiership success in 2005 and was the front runner in the 2006 and 2007 season but lost the grand final to the Mount Lofty District Football Club.